 “I really appreciated meeting other health professionals who were facing similar challenges.
 And it really helped me to have the Catholic Centre for Immigrants guide me and give me a realistic outlook on what I could be doing.”

-Inga also got to know her new community a lot better and started to make friends.
+Inga also got to know her new community a lot better and made new friends along the way.
 “It’s true what they say.
 Canadians are very friendly.
 If you have a question, all you have to do is ask.”

-In her free time, Inga likes to dance with her daughter.
+In her free time, Inga likes to dance and do yoga and spend time with her daughter.
 She also took up snow-shoeing when she was a student in Montreal.
 She loves the natural beauty of Canada as well as the nearby rivers in Ottawa.